Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 [Revision History](#revision-history)

 # Introduction
-The Xilinx® Versal™ adaptive compute acceleration platform (ACAP) is a fully software-programmable, heterogeneous compute platform that combines the processor system (PS) (Scalar Engines that include the Arm® processors), programmable logic (PL) (Adaptable Engines that include the programmable logic blocks and memory) and the Intelligent Engines comprising of both the AI and DSP Engines.
+The Xilinx® Versal® adaptive compute acceleration platform (ACAP) is a fully software-programmable, heterogeneous compute platform that combines the processor system (PS) (Scalar Engines that include the Arm® processors), programmable logic (PL) (Adaptable Engines that include the programmable logic blocks and memory) and the Intelligent Engines comprising of both the AI and DSP Engines.

 This tutorial is one of several to perform two implementations of a system-level design using AI Engines and HLS with DSP Engines in the Versal device plus PL including LUTs, flip-flops (FFs), and block RAMs.
 In each implementation, the tutorial takes you through hardware emulation and hardware flow in the context of a complete Versal ACAP system design.
 A makefile is provided so that you can modify it to suit your needs in a different context.